 Thanks for visiting the kvl-homepage.
 Here is some information about myself.
 My name is Klaus von Lampe.
 I am Associate Professor in the Department of Law, Police Science and Criminal Justice Administration at John Jay College of Criminal Justice in New York City.
-I am teaching courses related to criminology and international criminal justice on the undergraduate and graduate levels and I am the coordinator of the International Criminal Justice BA program with some 600 students.
+I am teaching courses related to criminology and international criminal justice on the undergraduate and graduate levels.

 My main research interests currently are strategic crime analysis, international law enforcement cooperation, crime prevention and empirical manifestations of organized crime, namely cigarette smuggling, drug trafficking, and underworld power structures.
 Before becoming a full-time scholar, first at Freie Universität Berlin, Germany, and now at John Jay College in New York, I have practiced law as an attorney with a specialization in representing victims of investment fraud, while also pursuing an academic career in the areas of criminology and criminal justice.